ashaker-2/Platform/Requiremets/Design/Service/NvM.md

 * **Input Validation**: All public API functions will validate input parameters (e.g., valid param_id, non-NULL pointers, non-zero lengths).
 * **MCAL Error Propagation**: Errors returned by MCAL_FLASH (or MCAL_EEPROM) functions will be caught by Nvm.
 * **Data Integrity Checks**: Checksums (or other error detection codes) will be used to verify data integrity upon reading.
-If data is corrupted, Nvm_Init will load defaults, and NVM_ReadParam will return APP_ERROR and report a fault.
+If data is corrupted, Nvm_Init will load defaults, and NVM_ReadParam will return E_NOK and report a fault.
 * **Fault Reporting**: Upon detection of an error (invalid input, MCAL failure, data corruption), Nvm will report a specific fault ID (e.g., NVM_INIT_FAILURE, NVM_READ_FAILURE, NVM_WRITE_FAILURE, NVM_DATA_CORRUPTED) to SystemMonitor via the RTE service.
 * **Power-Loss Robustness**: Write operations should be designed to be atomic or use techniques (e.g., write-erase-verify cycles, redundant writes) to ensure data integrity even if power is lost during the write process.
 This is largely dependent on the underlying MCAL_FLASH implementation.
-* **Return Status**: All public API functions will return APP_ERROR on failure.
+* **Return Status**: All public API functions will return E_NOK on failure.

 ### **5.6.
 Configuration**